Adapted metrics for singular hyperbolic flows: Preliminary definitions and results

 Note that this is clearly stronger than the domination condition.

 \begin{maintheorem} Let $\Gamma$ be a partially hyperbolic set for a $C^1$ vector field whose splitting $T_\Gamma M=E^{s}\oplus E^c\oplus E^u$ is dominated with subbundles of constant dimension and such that $E^{s}$ is uniformly contracted; $E^c$ is $2$-dimensional and area expanding; $E^u$ is uniformly expanded; and $E^c\oplus E^u$ is strongly partially hyperbolic.
-Then $\Gamma$ admits a sectional adapted metric. \end{maintheorem}
+Then $\Gamma$ admits a sectional-adapted metric. \end{maintheorem}